zainkhalid08/reminders/readme.md

 		p | if the text shown is capitalized p | if the text shown is surrounded in parenthesis

+Feedback
+	validation
+		name isn't required
+		email isn't required
+		message is required
+		message cannot exceed 700 chars
+		form is being repopulated if validation fails

+		when a feedback arrives, following is created in db name email message
+			mail is sent
+			if any of the 3 quantity is presnet it is shown

 # CODE DOCUMENTATION
 1. views/partials : where front end partials are kept